tagomoris/remote_driver/README.md

     u'0123456789 2010-12-26 06:19:10.501312'
     yourapplication/flex>

-### Warnings
+## Warnings
 Now, you must take care limitations below.

+### Importing modules
+Importing any modules of AppEngine SDK is allowed.
+But you can import your own modules that has same package name between local and appspot.

+    from google.appengine.api import taskqueue  # OK, you can use taskqueue module in 'remote'.

+    import your_data_models # Only when your_data_models.py is deployed in appspot, you can use it in 'remote'.

+### Re-assigned functions/classes
-1. Re-assigned functions/classes are out of accessable members in 'remote' procedure.
+Re-assigned functions/classes are out of accessable members in 'remote' procedure.

     yourapplication/flex> def hoge_func1(num):
     ...   return num * 10